Emergence of Decentralized Exchanges (DEXs)

 The initial attempts at building a Decentralized Exchange took inspiration from traditional finance and tried implementing an order book system on blockchain.
 However, low liquidity coupled with slow transaction speeds on blockchain translated into a subpar user experience.

-In 2016, Vitalik Buterin proposed an alternative on a Reddit Post where he suggested running an on-chain decentralized exchange as a prediction market.
+Reddit Post where he suggested running an on-chain decentralized exchange as a prediction market.
 Uniswap was the first exchange to implement it.
 Uniswap was based on two major constructs - Liquidity Pools and Automated Market Makers (AMMs).

 A liquidity pool is a set of digital tokens locked by users into a smart contract that enables trading on a decentralized exchange.